HarperDB/documentation/docs/developers/applications/README.md

 And then we'll add a primary key named `id` of type `ID`:

-_(Note: A GraphQL schema is a fast method to define tables in HarperDB, but you are by no means required to use GraphQL to query your application, nor should you necessarily do so)_
+_(Note: A GraphQL schema is a fast method to define tables in Harper, but you are by no means required to use GraphQL to query your application, nor should you necessarily do so)_

 ```graphql
 type Dog @table {